keerthivnair/Noise-monitoring-prototype/README.md

 ---

 ## 👥 Team
-Built with ❤️ for the hackathon by [Your Team Name].
+Built for the Hack-For-Earth by [Girls Gone Green 💚].